 - 1. A technical assistance meeting request must be e-mailed to the WV Universal Pre-K Steering Team.
-This is completed by sending an e-mail to the state Pre-K Coordinator. - 2.
+To request technical assistance, please e-mail a member of the WV Pre-K Steering Team or at wvpreksteeringteam.wvde@k12.wv.us - 2.
 The state Pre-K Coordinator will determine potential dates for the technical assistance meeting with the WV Universal Pre-K Steering Team. - 3.
 The state Pre-K Coordinator will contact the county Pre-K Coordinator to schedule the technical assistance meeting details, including date, time, and agenda items. - 4.
 The county Pre-K Coordinator will provide the state Pre-K Coordinator and county collaborative core team members with additional agenda items. - 5.
 The technical assistance meeting will be conducted with members of the county collaborative core team and the WV Universal Pre-K Steering Team.